 As one of the most developed messaging eco systems out there, Apple Messages for Business offers companies a wide range of options to accompany and support their customers throughout the entire customer journey.
 Integrated features, such as Apple Pay or descriptive topic category lists, make the experience pleasant and smooth for customers and employees.

 From a technical perspective, you can reach any iOS user in the world with iMessages, no local SIM card needed!
 If you operate an international business, this could be a significant advantage.
 And even though there are less Apple than Android users, they tend to spend more.
 So it might be worthwile considering Apple Messages for Business as an (additional) channel for marketing notifications.

 Get more tips for using messaging apps creatively: subscribe to our newsletter!

-Newsletters on messaging apps like WhatsApp, Telegram, Apple Business Chat or Meta’s Facebook Messenger are a great way to send content out quickly and directly.
-But what type of content should you send in a messaging app newsletter?
+Marketing notifications on messaging apps like WhatsApp, Telegram, Apple Business Chat or Meta’s Facebook Messenger are a great way to send content out quickly and directly.
+But what type of content should you send?
 Content strategy, media selection, interaction, timing, and target group are crucial for success.

-As with any new medium, the question that arises with messenger apps is: What content is suitable?
+As with any new medium, the question with messenger apps is: what content works for your business and your target audience?
 Typical questions that you should clarify in advance are:

-- How often should the Messenger newsletter go out?
+- How often do you want to send out messages?
 Tip: less is more!
 We recommend a maximum of three newsletters per day!